PraveerDegun/Excel-Project-using-Hockey-club-data/README.md

 ---

-📌 *This repository serves as the foundation for developing the Teamo hockey app.
+📌 *This repository serves as the foundation for developing the Hockey Club management app.
 Future commits will include source code, UI mockups, and data structure planning.*